Pizzelle

 Pizzelle (/it/; : pizzella) are Italian waffle cookies made with flour, eggs, sugar, butter or vegetable oil, and flavoring (usually anise or anisette, or vanilla or lemon zest).
 Pizzelle are also known as ferratelle, nevole or catarrette in some parts of Abruzzo, as ferratelle in Lazio, and as ferratelle, cancelle or pizzelle in Molise.

 Pizzelle are named prodotti agroalimentari tradizionali abruzzesi (traditional agri-food product of Abruzzo) by the Ministry of Agriculture, Food Sovereignty and Forests.

 History

-Pizzelle are known to be one of the oldest cookies and are thought to have originated from the ancient Roman crustulum.
+Pizzelle are known to be one of the oldest cookies in the world and are thought to have originated from the ancient Roman crustulum.
 Pizzelle were originally made in the comune (municipality) of Ortona, in the Abruzzo region of Italy, and spread to nearby regions of Molise and Lazio.
 Many other cultures have developed a pizzelle-type cookie as part of their culture (for example, the Norwegian krumkake).